 We wish this went without saying, but it does not: We aspire to publish excellent fiction across lines of race, income, religion, nationality, ethnicity, gender, sexual orientation, age, geography, and culture, and therefore encourage submissions of diverse stories from diverse authors.
 This includes, but is not limited to, people of color, QUILTBAG folks, women, writers who are working class, elderly, or disabled.
 We are especially interested in work that displays intersectionality with regard to the above, and we aim to read with a compassionate eye.

 Normal fantasy submissions will open again sometime this summer.
+General submissions are closed for the moment, although Tip Jar Submissions are allowed outside of general submission periods for Patreon supporters at the $5 level.
 Our regular submissions guidelines are saved below for your convenience.

 Stories Should Be: